Nordix/metal3-dev-tools/capo/README.md

 * Copy the openstack.rc file for the project you want to use for CAPO deployment to /tmp/openstackrc

+Note:
+Changes on the CAPI side could break the CAPO setup.
+In order to avoid that, we are fixing the CAPI version to a known working one, `v0.4.0`.
+If more recent version is know, please update this document and `configure.sh` script.

 Then:

 * Run `make` in one tab to bring up a CAPI/CAPO master Kubernetes cluster